Soupe au pistou

 Being French, of course, there is some controversy about the right way to make this soup.
-I don’t vary too much from the classic, which uses only water, not stock, and can have whatever vegetables you want in it.
-So it’s vegetarian.
-Although I have seen versions that use stock or the broth may be flavored with some pork.
+I don’t vary too much from the classic, which is said to use only water, not stock, and you can add whatever vegetables are best where you are.
+I have seen versions that use stock, or the broth may be flavored with a hunk of salt pork.
 But I prefer it as simple as possible, to let the vegetables shine through.

 Makes about 5 quarts (5l) of soup